wp-plugins/combine-js/readme.txt

 1. This is a screenshot of the Combine JS settings page.

 == Changelog ==

+= 0.3 =
+* Note: Version 0.3 uses a file (js.php) within the plugin directory to serve combined JavaScript files.
+Also, it requires a tmp directory to be created within the plugin directory; the plugin will create the directory automatically if it has the permission to do so.
+View the settings page after updating to version 0.3, and it will let you know what commands need to be run, if any.
+* Created standalone script with token argument to serve combined CSS file.
+* Created tmp directory that allows WP settings to be stored in a file.
+* Added newline after minified content that appears to fix some reported JavaScript errors.

 = 0.2 =
 * Fix mime type